Mobilehome Park Utility Conversion Program

 SDG&E's 100+ years of experience in the gas and electric industry ensures these professionally installed systems will meet current codes and standards and be properly maintained for years to come.

-The MHP Program has already upgraded nearly 5,000 mobile homes in San Diego and South Orange counties by installing new electric and gas meter systems that enhance home safety and energy service reliability.
+The MHP Program has already upgraded over 6,000 mobile homes in San Diego and South Orange counties by installing new electric and gas meter systems that enhance home safety and energy service reliability.

 Smart meters will be installed towards the front of the home to provide quick and safe access to SDG&E crews, emergency crews and first responders.